OtavioSC/technical-tests/README.md

-# real-jobs-challenges
+# technical-tests
-A list of real jobs programming challenges solved by myself
+A list of technical-tests solved by myself

 ## Inspiration list